 We’ve been trying to get the kids to the beach all summer and I’m so glad we were finally able to fit this trip in.
 We were there with several other family members and cousins galore!
 It so was great and the kids had an absolute blast.

-To make this dress, I used my peasant dress pattern with a few modifications for the bodice and the tutorial for the boho maxi to make the skirt.
+To make this one shoulder dress, I used my peasant dress pattern with a few modifications for the bodice and the tutorial for the boho maxi to make the skirt.

 This dress uses a lot of fabric, so if you’re using a 40 inch fabric, you’ll need up to 3 yards for a maxi with a bottom ruffle.
 The gauze I used was 58 inches wide.
 I needed 2 yards and had enough left over for a 12.5 inch skirt lining.